Schedules Direct Frequently Asked Questions

 The only relationship Schedules Direct has to Zap2it Labs is that we license data from Tribune Media Services, which ran Zap2it Labs while it existed.
 We have to charge a membership fee because Tribune charges us a licensing fee and we do not have enough large donors to pay for it without financial help from our members, through their donations and membership fees.

 Why are you using PayPal?

 PayPal offers an API that our developers are familiar with, which was necessary because of the short time frame the Schedules Direct project was given to implement a solution.
 Schedules Direct will not store your credit card information - we don't even see it.
 You do not need a PayPal account to subscribe to the Schedules Direct service - PayPal will be performing Credit Card processing on our behalf.

-We also now offer Google Checkout.
+We also offer Amazon Payments.

 I can't/won't get a Paypal account.
 Can I send you a check?

 Though we use Paypal to do our credit card processing, you do not need to have a Paypal account in order to sign up for Schedules Direct in most cases.

 If you do not feel comfortable giving out any debit/credit card numbers to one of our payment processors, you might want to look into "one time use" numbers from your credit card company, or one of the variety of "gift card" options available through many local banks and retailers (basically, it looks/works like a credit card, but has a fixed balance and no personal information attached to it).

 Why don't you just tell us how much profit you'll be making from our membership fees?

 There will be no profit made from your membership fees.
 No one on the board of directors is paid for his work on the board.
 Currently, a few people are paid reasonable fees for their time keeping services running.
 All of us still have day jobs.